WanderingStar/resume/resume.md

 ##### Software Engineering

 *   Led a team to deliver a new content selection process for the most important pages on the RMN site, which increased clickthrough rate by 7%
-    *   Worked in multiple codebases in several languages (Python, Scala, SQL, Java, PHP)
+    *   Worked in multiple codebases in several languages: Python, Scala, SQL, Java, and PHP
     *   Scoped and coordinated effort of a team of six to eight people for two quarters
     *   Ensured that code met critical business objectives while remaining readable, documented, and tested
     *   Interfaced with other engineering teams, business analysts, content specialists, and executives